-In financial year 2020/21 Kite Academy Trust did not have any school's covert to academy status under the Academies Act 2010.
-Therefore, no operations and assets and liabilities were transferred to the Kite Academy Trust from Surrey County Council for £NIL consideration.
+On 28 February 2022, Folly Hill Infant School converted to academy status under the Academies Act 2010 and joined Kite Academy Trust.
+The below table detail the net assets transferred to the Kite Academy Trust from Surrey County Council for £NIL consideration.